aws/aws-parallelcluster-cookbook/system_tests/README.md

 ### Full Testing
+The `system_tests/test_ubuntu.sh` and `system_tests/test_centos7` scripts runs
-The `system_tests/test.sh` script runs the full process described above.
+the full process described above for the respective operating system.

 ### Skipping tests
 A few of the tests are not setup to run in the virtual enviroment and thus can be